Kathy Griffin: Trump is 'trying to ruin my life' after photo scandal

 "As a result of the first family bullying her, she has been vilified, getting death threats, fired from multiple jobs and had multiple events canceled," Bloom said.

-Bloom is a victim's rights attorney who is best known for representing high profile clients, including former Fox contributor Wendy Walsh, who accused host Bill O'Reilly for sexual harassment.
+Bloom is a victim's rights attorney who is best known for representing high-profile clients, including former Fox News contributor Wendy Walsh, who accused the network's former host Bill O'Reilly of sexual harassment.

-On Tuesday, photos were released of Griffin that showed the comedian holding up a bloody head resembling Trump.
-They quickly drew backlash on social media.
+The photos in question were released on Tuesday and quickly drew backlash by people on social media.

 Griffin apologized for the "disturbing" photos, taken by provocative celebrity photographer Tyler Shields, later that day.